NotAShelf/nvf/README.md

 You can create an issue on the [issue tracker](issues) to ask questions or report bugs.
 I am not yet on spaces like matrix or IRC, so please use the issue tracker for now.

+## Contributing

+I am always looking for new ways to help improve this flake.
+If you would like to contribute, please read the [contributing guide](CONTRIBUTING.md) before submitting a pull request.
+You can also create an issue on the [issue tracker](issues) before submitting a pull request if you would like to discuss a feature or bug fix.

 ## Philosophy

 The philosophy behind this flake configuration is to create an easily configurable and reproducible Neovim environment.
 While it does sacrifice in size